WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/works-on-arm-general-proposal.md

 ---
-name: Works on Arm general proposal
+name: 'Works on Arm general proposal'
-about: Propose a project for Works on Arm
+about: 'Propose a project for Works on Arm'
 title: 'Proposal: [Your project name here]'
 labels: 'proposal', '2020-2021'
 assignees: vielmetti, kushalkoolwal
 ---

 If you are interested in filing a request for access to the Works on Arm test and